Equine Veterinarian Schools and Colleges in the United States

 Veterinarians will need to complete their D.V.M. in order to practice medicine on animals.
 D.V.M. programs typically include two to three years of lectures, labs and research, and then residencies diagnosing and treating animals alongside instructors.
 Total time required is approximately four years.

-A combined degree of D.V.M.-Ph.D. includes the requirements for passing the veterinary board exams in addition to biomedical research skills, which you use to conduct your own research and write a doctoral dissertation to sum up the results.
+A combined degree of D.V.M.-Ph.D. includes the requirements for passing the veterinary board exams in addition to biomedical research skills, which students use to conduct research for a doctoral dissertation.
 Degrees chosen relate to the desired career paths of veterinary doctors and scientists.
+Curriculum for the D.V.M. includes:

 Related to Equine Veterinarian Schools